 |Habiscape™ 4||11 lb 14 oz (5.4 kg)||

 62.5 sq. ft

 |Elixir™ 4||7 lb 15 oz (3.60 kg)||54 sq. ft||Car camping at trailheads||2|

 Our Habitude tents were built for adventurers who became parents—because, we know once kids enter the picture, extra space makes all the difference.

-These expansive 4- and 6-person tents boast 6-foot-high peaks, letting you stand up to change and roam about inside.
-Their vast floor space allows for large mattresses for everyone, and lets you navigate piles of gear and duffels.
+These expansive 4-person and 6-person tents boast 6+-foot peaks, letting you stand up to change and roam about inside.
+Their vast floor space allows for large mattresses for everyone and lets you navigate piles of gear and duffels.

 These roomy accommodations come with the strength to match.
 Habitude tents are built tough—they won’t topple in the wind like flimsier large tents.
 They feature rugged materials, a robust frame and stainless steel zippers to handle the rigors of primitive camping.
 In addition, their single (giant) vestibule allows them to fit nicely in smaller sites along river banks.

 Despite their beefy nature, Habitude tents feature creature comforts.
 A built-in porch light* illuminates the entryway at night, and each occupant gets their own storage pocket.
 The wide door makes carrying loads of gear in and out super easy.